- Home

 Getting a better night’s sleep

 - Try to do some gentle exercise daily.
 This will help you sleep better.
 Talk to a physiotherapist or exercise physiologist, who can tailor an exercise program, and an occupational therapist, who can suggest equipment to help you move safely.
-For more on this, see Exercise and cancer.
+Learn more about exercise and cancer.

 - Limit or cut out the use of alcohol, caffeine, nicotine and spicy food.